All Episodes

 I think Governor Romney should apologize to Bob Dole for that comment.

-And for Governor Romney, who has never had any military experience to disparage the service and courage of an American hero, I think is disgraceful.
+He's a great American, and for Governor Romney, who has never had any military experience, to disparage the service and courage of an American hero, I think is disgraceful.

 Senator McCain, I think what you are doing here is disgraceful.